Is it normal for baby to have hiccups in womb everyday?

 The good news is, in most cases, this reflex is normal and just another part of pregnancy.
 It’s important to note that fetal hiccups are, in general, considered a good sign.
 After week 32, though, it’s less common to experience fetal hiccups every day.

-What do baby hiccups feel like in womb?
+How often should baby get hiccups in womb?

 Hiccups typically have a regular rhythm and occur in the same part of the belly over and over for a few minutes.
 Hiccups will feel like a jerking or pulsing jump, which may move your belly a bit.
 Kicks typically are not rhythmic and will occur all around the belly.